damalis/full-stack-nodejs-image-optimizer-for-everyone-with-damalis-repository/README.md

 #### Finally,

-open the functions.php file to WordPress folder using a text editor like nano or Sublime Text.
+open the functions.php file to WordPress theme folder using a text editor like nano or Sublime Text.
 Add the below code snippet at the bottom of the file.

 ```
 add_action( "add_attachment", "optimizer_image", 10, 1);